 Climate Change and Wildfires

-The frequency of Californian fires are happening at an unprecedented rate, leaving me to wonder how prepared the state really is for the dangerous conditions its facing.
+The frequency of Californian fires is happening at an unprecedented rate, leaving me to wonder how prepared the state really is for the effects of climate change.